 Introduction

-   Analyzing untarget liquid chromatography/tandem mass spectrometry (LC-MS/MS) dataset is notoriously complicated, attributes to the massive of data volume, complexity of spectrogram profiles, and structural diversity of metabolites.
-In the past decades, a great deal of research were anchored to address the issues.
-Many technical software or web server attempted to provide a one-stop bulk solution for data analysis.1–4 These solution apply or suggest flexible mass spectrogram processing tools or analogous algorithms.5–8 To reduce false-positive and false-negtive results, more algorithms have been implemented for peak deconvolution, feature selection or statistical filtering.9–13 Per feature corresponding to compound within sample or parallel samples, and it prevalently equipped with fragmentation spectra to identification.
-In this context, researchers have to be confronted with a barrier: how to identify the compounds accurately?
-Until today, several stratigies are developed for identification with fragmentation spectra, including 1) Spectral library matching.
-A number of public available databases were built to settle that via acchieving reusability of reference fragmentation spectra, such as MassBank, MassBank of North America (MoNA), Global Natural Products Society molecular networking (GNPS).4,14–17 In counterpart, these fragmentation spectra are available via their web severs, third-party platform (e.g., CompMass) or specific tools (MASST).18 However, comparing with structure database (PubChem harbouring over 100 million records), spectra library is too small in size that limit the application of mass spectrometry.
-To cross this barrier, 2) Matching with fragmentation spectra of in silico simulation.
-In silico tools have been increasingly developed for simulating fragmentation spectra.19–27 Some databases such as MoNA collated in silico fragmentation spectra for public available.28,29 3) In silico prediction with matching learning.
-Prevalently, the algorithms let machine to train from reference mass dataset or libraries, and then ‘learned’ how to predict chemical fingerprints or principles so as to retrieve the correct structure within structure database.30–35
+   Analyzing untarget liquid chromatography/tandem mass spectrometry (LC-MS/MS) dataset is complicated due to the massive of data volume, complexity of spectrogram profiles and structural diversity of compounds.
+In the past decades, many researchers were anchored to address the issues.
+Many technical software or web server attempted to provide a one-stop bulk solution for data analysis.1–4 These solutions apply or suggest flexible mass spectrogram processing tools or analogous algorithms.5–8 To reduce false-positive and false-negative results, more algorithms have been implemented for peak deconvolution, feature selection or statistical filtering.9–13 Per feature corresponding to compound within sample or parallel samples was equipped with fragmentation spectra to identify compounds.
+In this context, researchers have to be confronted with a barrier: how to identify the compounds accurately and quickly?
+Until today, several strategies were developed for identifying with fragmentation spectra, including 1) Spectral library matching.
+A number of public available databases were built to settle that via achieving reusability of reference fragmentation spectra, such as MassBank, MassBank of North America (MoNA) and Global Natural Products Society molecular networking (GNPS).4,14–17 In counterpart, these fragmentation spectra are available via their web severs, third-party platform (e.g., CompMass) or specific tools (MASST).18 Comparing with structure databases (PubChem harbouring over 100 million records), spectra library is too small in size that limit the application of mass spectrometry.
+2) Matching with fragmentation spectra of in silico simulation.
+In silico tools have been increasingly developed for simulating fragmentation spectra.19–27 For example, MoNA collated in silico fragmentation spectra for public available database.28,29 3) In silico prediction with matching learning.
+Prevalently, the algorithms make machine train from reference mass dataset or libraries, then ‘learned’ how to predict chemical fingerprints or principles so as to retrieve the correct structure within structure database.30–35

    In silico methods are developing quickly.
-Up to now, the cutting-edge technology, SIRIUS 4,36 has been reported reaching 70% accuracy while retrieving in structure libraries.
-This method help to identify metabolites beyond the scope of spectra library.
+Up to now, the cutting-edge technology, SIRIUS 436 has been reported accuracy rate reached to 70% while retrieving in structure libraries.
+The method was applied to identify metabolites beyond the scope of spectra library.
 While in silico tools boost chemical identification, it is still lack of an approach that incorporating and leveraging the state-of-the-art technology into biological research, i.e. biomarker discovery in untarget mass spectral dataset.
-Identification and screening of biomarkers manually are time-consuming and and the results are impressed by subjective factors.
-In terms of identification, molecular networking is increasingly popular due to its visualization and data transparency.4,37 Thus, we proposed a preliminary idea, could clustering features for visualization based on chemical classification contribute to biomarker discovery or metabolic pathway spotlight?
+Identification and screening of biomarkers manually are time-consuming and the results are impressed by subjective factors.
+In terms of identification, molecular networking is more and more popular due to its visualization and data transparency.4,37 Thus, we proposed a preliminary idea, could clustering features for visualization based on chemical classification contribute to biomarker discovery or metabolic pathway spotlight?